dev-ng/ls-dl/README.md

 For use in a class - inherit your class from class "Loggable".

 ## Unit testing
+To test your library (UI on Client):
+1. Create a button in your Toolbar with code: @Command([RunAgent]; "agUnitsTester" ).
+Select your Notes application and use this button when you want to start unit testing
+2. For every library you want to test create a unit test library with same name as your library + "Test" at end

 Library: YOURLIBTest
 ```lss
 Use "libTestCase"